What is Pub/Sub?

 - Failover mode also allows multiple subscribers.
 However, messages are only sent to one master consumer at a given instance in time.

 The asynchronous nature of the Pub/Sub streaming service solves several challenges, including Integration, Scalability, and enhancing quality aspects such as Modularity, Maintainability, Reusability, and Dependability.
-Macrometa allows an extensive range of use cases to be carried out by adding stream processing features such as streaming analytics, data retention, compression, and multiple subscriber/consumer options.

-Learn more about Macrometa’s geo-replicated Pub/Sub streams and real-time data aggregation, transformation, and analytics.
+Macrometa offers an extensive range of ready-to-go industry solutions that leverage geo-replicated Pub/Sub streams and real-time data aggregation, transformation, and analytics.